Statement of Faith (Working Draft June 2026)

 Trinity

-We believe in one God, revealed in the scriptures, creator of all, holy, sovereign, eternal, existing in three equal and distinct persons: The Father, the Son, and the Holy Spirit.
+We believe in one God, revealed in creation and in the scriptures, creator of all, holy, sovereign, eternal, existing in three equal and distinct persons: The Father, the Son, and the Holy Spirit.

 God the Father

-We believe that God the Father exists eternally as the first Person of the Trinity and reigns supreme over His creation and governs all things by His providence for His good purpose.
+We believe that God the Father exists eternally and reigns supreme over His creation.
+He governs all things by His providence for His good purpose.

 God the Son